Idriz Seferi: 1893 Uprising

+Later Activities

 Macedonian Struggle

 In 1907, during the Macedonian Struggle, Idriz Seferi came into conflict with Serbian Chetniks that were operating in Eastern Kosovo.
-In July he fought and killed Dragoljub Nikolić and Rade Radivojević, both high ranking Serbian Chetniks, alongside their entire Četa in Pasjane and Gjylekar.
+In July he fought and killed Dragoljub Nikolić and Rade Radivojević, both high ranking Serbian Chetniks, alongside their entire Cheta in Pasjane and Gjylekar.

 1910 Uprising

-In early April 1910, twelve Albanian tribes of the Kosovo Vilayet led by Isa Boletini and Idriz Seferi rose up against the Ottomans.
-3,000 rebels under Seferi defated Ottoman forces and captured Gjilan.
-From there they cut off the Pristina-Üsküp railway at Kaçanik, managing to resist the Ottoman forces at the gorge of the Kaçanik Pass.
-Seferi's men stopped a train carrying soldiers and supplies bound for Pristina, carried off the supplies and disarmed the soldiers.
-Boletini at the same time had led 2,000 rebels onto Ferizovik (Ferizaj) and Prizren.
-Seferi inflicted heavy losses on the Turkish army despite the fact that they were without artillery and held the pass for more than a fortnight.
-Seferi's men were only driven out after a desperate battle lasting thirteen hours, for they were greatly outnumbered by a Turkish army numbering 40.000 men.
-After the Battle at Kaçanik, Seferi and his men retreated to defensive positions near Komogllava, where Seferi himself killed 12 Turkish soldiers, but was ultimately forced to retreat to the Karadak Mountains, where he continued his resistance against the Turks, killing over 2,000 Ottoman Soldiers.
-The uprising was quelled by the 16,000 Ottoman troops under Shefket Turgut Pasha, however not without difficulty.
-By August, the Ottomans had reinstated order, and now the government took harsh measures to maintain suzerainty in the Kosovo Vilayet: all men aged 15–60 were registered (for conscription); Albanian men were disarmed and those eligible were conscripted into the Ottoman army.
-Boletini had given up arms after he and a Vıçıtırın state ambassador went to the Kosovo vali, who promised to meet his requests.
+In the spring of 1910, another Albanian revolt broke out against the Ottomans; twelve Albanian tribes of the Kosovo Vilayet rose in revolt under Isa Boletini and Idriz Seferi, who gathered 9,000 fighters.
+3,000 rebels under Seferi defeated Ottoman forces and captured Gjilan.
+From there, they cut off the Prishtina-Üsküp railway at Kaçanik, and Seferi took command of 5,000 Albanian fighters who resisted the Ottoman forces at the gorge of the Kaçanik Pass.
+In response to the revolt, the Ottomans sent a large army commanded by Shevket Turgut Pasha, which clashed with the Albanians who had blocked the railway.
+Meanwhile, Boletini led 2,000 rebels onto Ferizaj and Prizren.

+At Kaçanik Pass, Seferi managed to hold the pass for more than a fortnight and inflicted heavy casualties on the Ottomans despite lacking any artillery whatsoever.
+Seferi's men were only driven out after a desperate battle lasting thirteen hours, for they were greatly outnumbered by a Turkish army numbering 40,000 men.
+After the Battle at Kaçanik Pass, Seferi and his men retreated to defensive positions near Komogllava, where Seferi himself killed 12 Turkish soldiers, but was ultimately forced to retreat to the Karadak Mountains, where he continued his resistance against the Turks, with the Albanians killing over 2,000 Ottoman soldiers.
+The largest battle during the insurgency took place at Carraleva Pass, where the Albanians initially repelled the Ottomans before local Serbs informed them of a shortcut over the mountains that would enable them to encircle the Albanians.
+This forced the rebels to withdraw, and although Seferi and Boletini managed to evade capture, thousands of Albanians were killed, imprisoned and interned.

+The uprising was quelled by the 40,000 Ottoman troops under Shefket Turgut Pasha, however not without difficulty.
+By August, the Ottomans had re-established their control and took harsh measures to maintain suzerainty in the Kosovo Vilayet: all men aged 15–60 were registered (for conscription); Albanian men were disarmed and those eligible were conscripted into the Ottoman army.
+Boletini laid down his arms after he and a Vıçıtırın state ambassador went to the Kosovo vali, who promised to meet his requests.
 Idriz Seferi then followed suit.